yourpropertyexpert/LLMCostsLoggingClasses/README.md

 You need an API key from llmcosts.fyi.
 Reference code, prepopulated with your API key is available to users of that site, but the quick version is here.

-Keys
-You don't have any keys created, so you'll have the replace the text "Your Key Here" with your llmcosts API key.

-If you create a key now, we'll update the code below next time you load this page.

 ### Using with the OpenAI client:

 ```diff